CONSTRUCTION OF THE MAYAN RAILROAD

-On February 11, 2019, Mexican President, Andrés Manuel López Obrador announced relevant updates related to the construction of one of the biggest infrastructure projects for his administration, the 1,525km (950-mile) Mayan Railroad, same that will link key tourism cities in the Yucatan peninsula such as Palenque and Cancún among others and expected to be completed in four years.
+On December 16, 2018, Mexican President, Andrés Manuel López Obrador began activities related to the construction of one of the biggest infrastructure projects he has announced to be developed during his administration, the 1,525km (950-mile) Mayan Railroad, same that will link key tourism cities in the Yucatan peninsula such as Palenque and Cancún among others and expected to be completed in four years.

-As per the latest announcement made, Tender calls to develop the first three sections are expected to be released within March and April 2019.
-Each section with an approximately cost of USD $1.1 billion.
+Tender calls to develop the first four sections are expected to be released within the following 2 months.
+Each section with an approximately cost of between $15.0 and $18.0 billion pesos (approximately USD $737.8 million and USD $885.3 million).